-Travelling into regional and remote communities earlier this year I was told many stories of heartbreak resulting from devastating natural disasters.
+Travelling into regional and remote communities in 2021 we heard many stories of heartbreak resulting from devastating natural disasters.

 But when things felt hopeless, the wider community pulled together to help one another by clearing land, providing food and shelter, and simply being there to listen and support.

 Building resilience and relationshipsOr another person who had to hide under a mattress in their house alone as cyclonic winds circled around them, terrified and unable to call for help.